 - Horizon Healthcare Services and RCCA have created a pilot program to continue patient between chemotherapy treatments.
 To do so, nurse navigators will proactively address patient concerns and intervene if complications arise during the interim.
 The navigators will also be responsible for connecting patients with transportation options and access to other facilities across the continuum of care.

 - Cigna Collaborative Care for Oncology, a model similar to an oncology medical home, is intended to improve affordability and provide cancer patients a point of care that ensures all of their needs are met.
 To help providers meet this goal, Cigna provides participants financial incentives, data, and operational support.
 In return, participating practices are required to provide patients 24-7 access, provide an RN oncology care coordinator for attributed patients, utilize a shared decision making process supported by evidence based guidelines, and report on six quality metrics including palliative care assessment and distress screening.
-Cigna’s program is currently being piloted at several independent oncology practices throughout the U.S., including the Virginia Cancer Institute in Richmond, Va., Regional Cancer Care Associates in Hackensack, N.J., and Florida Cancer Specialists & Research Institute in Fort Myers, Fla.
+Cigna’s program is currently being piloted at several independent oncology groups and practices throughout the U.S., including the Virginia Cancer Institute in Richmond, Va., Regional Cancer Care Associates in Hackensack, N.J., and Florida Cancer Specialists & Research Institute in Fort Myers, Fla.
 Because the program is new to oncology, there is little data on outcomes to be shared yet.
 For more information about the program and oncology medical homes more generally, review this excerpt from our 2018 Oncology State of the Union.

 Payer pathway programs